seananderson/metafolio/inst/ms/ms.md

 We developed a 100-year salmon metapopulation simulation model that includes a spawner-return relationship, demographic stochasticity, straying between populations, varying responses to the environment, escapement target setting, and implementation uncertainty.
-Under two kinds of environmental regimes we tested different conservation rules of thumb and evaluated these plans in risk-return space similar to how financial managers evaluate financial portfolios.
+We tested different conservation rules of thumb under two kinds of environmental regimes and evaluated these plans in risk-return space similar to how financial managers evaluate financial portfolios.
 We illustrate the overall simulation structure in Fig. 1.
 We provide a package `metafolio` for the statistical software `R` [@r2013] as an